shivabhusal/subjuster/README.md

 > **Note**: If you feel that this doc/repo needs some modifications to help it better meet its purpose, please feel free to send a **Pull Request**.
 I would be very much pleased to merge it after reviewing.
+> If you feel this doc helpful; please don't forget to put a *Star*.

 ## Installation
 > This gem requires `Ruby 2.0+`.